Skip to main content

 Vermont Home Insurance

-Scenic countryside and towns make Vermont an ideal place to call home.
-Vermonters deserve the peace of mind that comes from knowing they’re protected when the unexpected happens.
+Scenic countryside, small towns and a strong sense of community make Vermont an ideal place to call home.
+The Green Mountain State’s long summer days, crisp fall mornings and snowy winter nights each bring their own charm.
+Those same seasons can also bring the unexpected.
+Vermonters deserve the peace of mind that comes from knowing their homes are protected when the unexpected happens.

 Is home insurance required in Vermont?

 Vermont doesn’t legally require homeowners to have insurance on their property, but if you finance your home through a mortgage, your lender will likely require you to have homeowners insurance.
-Even if you own your home outright without a mortgage, it's still highly advisable to have homeowners insurance.
+Even if you own your home outright without a mortgage, it's still highly advisable to be insured.
 Home insurance is not a one-size-fits-all product.
-It should be tailored to your specific situation and needs.
+With YourPlan, there’s a range of options that can be tailored to meet your unique needs.

 Typical Vermont homeowners insurance coverages